-The investment objective of the Fund is set forth under the "Summary Section" in the Fund's Prospectus.
+The investment objective of the Fund is set forth under "Tortoise Global Water Fund Summary - Investment Objective" in the Fund's Prospectus.

-The following information supplements the discussion of the Fund's investment objectives, policies and techniques that are described in the prospectus and contains more detailed information about the types of instruments in which the Fund may invest, strategies Tortoise Capital Advisors, L.L.C. (the "Adviser"), the Fund's investment adviser, may employ in pursuit of the Fund's investment objectives and a discussion of related risks.
+The following information supplements the discussion of the Fund's investment objective, policies and techniques that are described in the Prospectus and contains more detailed information about the types of instruments in which the Fund may invest, strategies Tortoise Capital Advisors, L.L.C. (the "Adviser"), the Fund's investment adviser, or Exchange-Traded Concepts, LLC (the "Sub-Adviser" or "ETC"), the Fund's investment sub-adviser, may employ in pursuit of the Fund's investment objective and a discussion of related risks.